-Article 23 Periods and frequency
+Periods and frequency

 Students are given the opportunity to sit course exams twice a year at times to be determined by the Board of Examiners: once immediately after the course has been completed and once in the course of the academic year, where possible after the end of the subsequent course period.
-If a test contains components as referred to in Article 12(1), students will not be entitled to re-sit those components, contrary to the provisions in the first sentence.

-In exceptional cases, the Board of Examiners may decide to hold a course exam at a time other than the times stipulated pursuant to the first paragraph, or to hold an additional resit.
+In exceptional cases, the Board of Examiners may decide to hold a course exam at a different time than stipulated pursuant to the first paragraph, or to hold an additional resit.